(updated August 2022)

 If you happen to be in Florence on this national holiday- bookmark this guide and I cannot stress enough- reserve in advance.
 Like now.

-if you’re in town for August, I’d encourage you to sign up for one of my culinary food tours in Florence where we hit up the best spots open during the month.
+if you’re in town, I’d encourage you to sign up for one of my culinary food tours in Florence where we hit up the best spots open during the month.
 I’d suggest either our Progressive Dinner Crawl or Aperitivo Tour as the best bets.

 If not this August, then bookmark for whenever you can visit- they make for good meals year-round.
 As well as top restaurants for eating on a Sunday or Monday in Florence in this post.